darcamo/darcamo.github.com/_posts/2014-08-01-the-first-post.md

 # Installing Jekyll #

-My first try was installing jekyll from the Ubuntu repositories and then trying to run `jekyll serve` from the root folder of my poole blog, but that didn't work.
-After that I tried to install jekyll with `gem install jekyll`, but I got an error.
+My first try was installing Jekyll from the Ubuntu repositories and then trying to run `jekyll serve` from the root folder of my poole blog, but that didn't work.
+After that I tried to install Jekyll with `gem install jekyll`, but I got an error.
 Installing 'ruby-all-dev' from the Ubuntu and then repeting `gem install jekyll` did the job.

-Note that when running jekyll locally to preview posts before committing to github the command you actually want to use (from the root folder) is
+Note that when running Jekyll locally to preview posts before committing to github the command you actually want to use (from the root folder) is

     jekyll serve --watch --baseurl ''

-The *watch* is very useful when editing posts, since jekyll will automatically rebuild the post after it is saved.
+The *watch* is very useful when editing posts, since Jekyll will automatically rebuild the post after it is saved.

-The *baseurl* option is important because we have set a baseurl in the `_config.yml` file, but we want it to be an empty string when running jekyll locally.
+The *baseurl* option is important because we have set a baseurl in the `_config.yml` file, but we want it to be an empty string when running Jekyll locally.

 # Creating new post #